-You could just take our word for it that Alabama oysters are safe to eat all year round, but it’s not that simple, is it?
-We think that in order to learn why oysters are safe and delicious at all times these days, it’s pertinent to understand why they were only a cold-weather item decades ago.
+You could just take our word for it that Alabama oysters are safe to eat all year round, but we believe that more product knowledge makes you a better consumer.
+So in order to learn why oysters are safe and delicious at all times these days, it’s pertinent to understand why they were only a cold-weather item decades ago.

 Here are the three reasons for the outdated advice about “R” months, presented in three new “R” terms that should be easy to remember:

 Oysters have always been an important part of Alabama’s Gulf Coast ecosystem.
 In fact, Alabama is historically the largest oyster processor in the U.S.

 But back during the pre-refrigeration days, things weren’t as convenient.
 Food spoiled much more quickly, of course, and this was especially true of products like oysters that were consumed raw.
 It certainly didn’t help that Alabama’s coastal waters are warmer than places like the East Coast or the Pacific Northwest.